Altitude's Guide to the Best Open Banking Platforms in 2021

 MX is another established financial aggregator and portal.
 Based in Lehi, UT, MX offers multiple products that include financial data aggregation, data enhancement, account and identity verification, wealth management solutions, and personal financial management (PFM).
 On its website, MX advertises the Open Finance Portal for open banking connectivity.

-Established roster of clients and data connections.
+An established roster of clients and data connections.

 Robust open banking vision.

-Strong set of complementary products.
+A strong set of complementary products.